artsy/artsy.github.io/source/_posts/2012-03-23-super-simple-model-level-json-versionning.markdown

 twitter-url: http://twitter.com/dblockdotorg
 blog-url: http://code.dblock.org
 ---
 Did you know that Netflix has hundreds of API versions, one for each device?
-Daniel Jacobson's [Techniques for Scaling the Netflix API](http://www.slideshare.net/danieljacobson/techniques-for-scaling-the-netflix-api-qcon-sf) at QConSF 2011 gave some depth to the reasons why they chose this model.
+Daniel Jacobson's [Techniques for Scaling the Netflix API](http://www.slideshare.net/danieljacobson/techniques-for-scaling-the-netflix-api-qcon-sf) at QConSF 2011 explained why they chose this model.
 And while we don't all build distributed services that supply custom-taylored data to thousands of heterogeneous TVs and set-top boxes, we do have to pay close attention to API versionning from day one.

 At Art.sy we use [Grape](http://github.com/intridea/grape) and implement the "path" versionning strategy from the [frontier](http://github.com/intridea/grape/tree/frontier) branch.
 Our initial v1 API is consumed by our own website and services and lives at [https://artsyapi.com/api/v1](https://artsyapi.com/api/v1).
 We've also prototyped v2 and by the time v1 is frozen, it should already be in production.